10 Master Hotel Booking Tips: 10 Tips and Secrets to Save Money

 Hiking in Chile

-I always plan my itinerary based on my travel dates and one by one I fill up those dates with places I am going to sleep so I can avoid the unpleasant surprise of poorly booked hotel dates.
-Then I re-check all the dates to see that none overlap or are missing, and then I proceed to booking.com.
-Don’t forget to take travel times into consideration.
-I have a rule of 3 nights minimum for each spot, otherwise, it feels like we’re always on the move.
+Pro tip: I always plan my itinerary based on my travel dates, and one by one, I fill up those dates with places I am going to sleep so I can avoid the unpleasant surprise of poorly booked hotel dates.

 • What day of the week is best to book a hotel?

-• KAYAK research shows that a reservation for a Sunday Check-In is 7% cheaper than other days.
-It might be helpful to avoid checking in on Friday, which statistics show was the more costly day, with price rises over the average by 8%.
-Oct 22, 2020
+KAYAK research shows that a reservation for a Sunday check-in is 7% cheaper than other days.
+It might be helpful to avoid checking in on Friday, which statistics show is the more expensive day, with prices rising over the average by 8%.

-I really didn't find any better deals by trying to find the cheapest day of the week or any other nonsense like Sunday being the most expensive day.
+I didn't find any better deals by trying to find the cheapest day of the week or any other nonsense, like Sunday being the most expensive day.
 I honestly do not believe it exists.
 However, I believe that dynamic pricing works if you save your hotel booking for later.
 Then, usually, the booking systems tend to mystify you with full capacities, higher demand, and increasing prices.
-But if you check the same dates and hotel anonymously, you will see the reality very differently.

-Top tip 1: Always book a hotel that has free cancellations up to at least 3 days before your arrival.
-And unless you are 100% certain that you will arrive do not pay upfront.
+• Always book a hotel that has free cancellations up to at least 3 days before your arrival.
+Unless you are 100% certain that you will arrive, do not pay upfront.

-Top tip 3: When booking a hotel room and traveling internationally, think about whether you're crossing through time zones.
+• When booking a hotel room and traveling internationally, think about whether you're crossing time zones.
 Or if you're on an evening flight that lands after midnight.
 Both of these situations could make entering the right arrival and departure dates a little complicated.
 Or a double whammy—crossing time zones and midnight on one flight?!
-That little situation has had me scratching my head, staring at my watch, on more than one occasion.
+That little situation has had me scratching my head, staring at my watch on more than one occasion.

 A tourist in South Africa, photo by Next Level of Travel